-Drinking Diet Soda During Pregnancy: Good or Bad?
+Drinking Diet Soda During Pregnancy: Good Or Bad?

 Drinking soda during pregnancy may be unsafe.
 Photo: Kmpzzz/shutterstock